AparokshaUI/adwaita-swift/README.md

 ## Goals

 _Adwaita_’s main goal is to provide an easy-to-use interface for creating GNOME apps.
-The back end should stay as simple as possible, while not limiting the possibilities there are with [Libadwaita][6] and [GTK][7].
+The backend should stay as simple as possible, while not limiting the possibilities there are with [Libadwaita][6] and [GTK][7].

 If you want to use _Adwaita_ in a project, but there are widgets missing, open an [issue on GitHub][8].